IIIF/cookbook-recipes/recipe/0103-poetry-reading-annotations/index.md

 1. This implementation builds off of the [audio example][0002], but adds Web Annotations.

-2. This recipe shows two variations of referencing annotations from within a manifest.
-The first has the annotations embedded within the manifest file.
-The second has a reference to annotations in a separate file.
+2. This recipe shows one variation of referencing annotations from within a manifest, referencing annotations in a separate file.
+Note that annotations may also be embedded within the manifest file.

 3. Where we use "RangeSelector" for the annotation target, we could instead use a Media Fragment like "#t=1.23,2.23" appended to the canvas URL.
 Instead of "source" you'd condense it into the "target" field.
 For example: